AdonisEnProvence/Darkly/php_script_as_jpg_metadata_file_upload_breach/Ressources/Explanation.md

 If SVG images or HTML pages are allowed, they should be carefully sanitized to prevent cross-side scripting attacks.

-The name of the file sent in the request should be discarded, and instead a random and unique name should be used.
+The name of the file sent in the request should be discarded, and instead a random and unique name should be generated server-side.